When to Visit Lapland:

 - Easy Hikes around Rovaniemi: The Ounasvaara winter trails are at their absolute best.
 The frozen snow covers the trees beautifully, and the trails are packed down so well that hiking can be done in regular winter boots without needing snowshoes.

-January Festivities
+January Festivities in Lapland

 At the end of January, Rovaniemi hosts the traditional Arctic Lapland Rally (Tunturiralli).
 It brings motorsport fever and an electric atmosphere to the town, breaking up the mid-winter silence nicely.